 Robert Owen is considered by many to be the father of the Co-operative Movement.

-Read about Robert Owen and his Model Community in New Lanark, founded in 1785.
+Robert Owen founded his Model Community in New Lanark in 1785.

 The New Lanark World Heritage Site is a beautiful restoration of this 18th century cotton mill village, close to the Falls of Clyde, about an hour's journey from Edinburgh and Glasgow.